SunnySuite/Sunny.jl/docs/src/parallelism.md

     IJulia.installkernel("Julia Multithreaded",
         env=Dict("JULIA_NUM_THREADS" => "auto"))
 ```
 - **VSCode** users should open their settings and search for `Julia: Additional Args`.
 There will be link called `Edit in settings.json`.
-Click on this and add `"--threads=auto"` to the list `julia.additionalArgs`.
-Start a new REPL.
+Click on this, add `"--threads=auto"` to the list `julia.additionalArgs`, and start a new REPL.

 Before going further, make sure that `Threads.nthreads()` returns a number greater than 1.